krasserm/bot-with-plan/train/README.md

   --model_max_length 1024
 ```

-and then evaluate the model back in the `grammar-based-agents` conda environment:
+During fine-tuning, the planner learns to select from the set of tools available in the trajectories and doesn't need to be configured with tools at inference time.
+This significantly reduces planner prompt sizes and inference latencies.
+A fine-tuned QLoRA model is available in the [krasserm/gba-planner-7B-v0.1](https://huggingface.co/krasserm/gba-planner-7B-v0.1) repository.

+Switch back to the `grammar-based-agents` conda environment and optionally inspect a few fine-tuned planner outputs by comparing them to GPT-4 based planner outputs.

 ```shell
 python train/planner/validate.py \